AswinAsok/Calculator/readme.md

 ### def _ _ init _ _();<br>
 * Constructor which has an argument named _**window**_ which recives the parameter _**root**_ pass at the time of object creation.
 <br><br>
-Function : To initalize all the buttons,varibles and labels.
+Function : To initalize all the buttons,variables and labels.
 <br><br>
 Note : The binding functions for hover feature are declared inside the constructor.